Joyce Wildlife Management Area

-Joyce Wildlife Management Area is a 42,292 acres protected area in Tangipahoa, Parish, Louisiana, owned by the Louisiana Department of Wildlife and Fisheries.
-It is located 10 miles south of Hammond, Louisiana and features a boardwalk leading into the swamps on the northwest corner.
+Joyce Wildlife Management Area is a 42,292 acres protected area in Tangipahoa Parish, Louisiana, owned by the Louisiana Department of Wildlife and Fisheries.
+It is located 10 miles south of Hammond and features a boardwalk leading into the swamps on the northwest corner.

 Location

 Joyce Wildlife Management Area is located to the east of I-55/US highway 51, that is the western boundary, and old highway 51 which is the feeder road.
 It sits to the northeast of Lake Maurepas and west of the northern tip of Lake Pontchartrain just south of Ponchatoula.
 The Tangipahoa River borders it on its northeast, runs through the east side, and the North pass and Pass Manchac are to the south.